This page relates to the 2024-27 National Land Transport Programme.

 The public must be adequately consulted on all proposed tolling schemes.
 Consultation happens after the assessment outcome has indicated tolling is feasible and the Minister of Transport has agreed, upon the recommendation of the NZTA Board, to progress to scheme development.

-To be adequate, public consultation must be open for an appropriate period of time (with a minimum of four weeks) and should involve a combination of the following (not an exhaustive list) as appropriate:
+To be adequate, public consultation must be open for an appropriate period of time (with a minimum of 4 weeks) and should involve a combination of online and hard copy consultation forms.

 All submissions and feedback collected via the public consultation will be used to inform the final recommendation to the Minister of Transport on whether to progress the toll road.